-An initial interim efficacy analysis at the higher 600mg dose is planned following the 12-week efficacy scan in the 36th enrolled patient, to allow for determination of the preliminary ORR, which we expect in the second half of 2022.
+In August, we announced that the ENVASARC trial will proceed as planned after the IDMC reviewed three weeks of safety data for the more than 20 patients enrolled in the trial as of June 30, 2022.
+The safety data reviewed included data from more than 10 patients enrolled into cohort A of treatment with single agent envafolimab at 600 mg every three weeks and more than 10 patients enrolled into cohort B of treatment with envafolimab at 600 mg every three weeks and Yervoy (ipilimumab).
+In July, we dosed the 36th patient in the ENVASARC trial at the 600 mg dose which triggers the initial interim efficacy analysis following the 12-week efficacy scan of the 36th dosed patient to allow for determination of the preliminary ORR, which we expect in the fourth quarter of 2022.
 There must be at least one response among the initial 18 patients enrolled at 600mg into each cohort to continue enrollment in that cohort per the futility rules of the trial.
-A second interim efficacy analysis at the 600mg dose is planned following the 12-week efficacy scan in the 92nd enrolled patient, to allow for determination of the preliminary ORR, which we expect in 2023.
+A second interim efficacy analysis at the 600mg dose is planned following the 12-week efficacy scan in the 92nd dosed patient, to allow for determination of the preliminary ORR, which we expect in 2023.
 There must be at least three responses among the initial 46 patients enrolled at 600mg into each cohort to continue enrollment in that cohort per the futility rules of the trial.

-Assuming sufficient patient responses in line with meeting the ENVASARC trial endpoint, we intend to apply for fast track designation with the FDA for envafolimab for the treatment of soft tissue sarcoma subtypes in the United States in 2022, and for breakthrough designation following the initial efficacy interim analysis.
-We expect final response assessment data including duration of response in all patients from the ENVASARC trial in 2024, and, assuming positive data, to submit a biologics license application to the FDA seeking accelerated approval in 2024.
+We applied for fast track designation with the FDA for envafolimab for the treatment of soft tissue sarcoma subtypes in the United States in July, and assuming sufficient patient responses in line with meeting the ENVASARC trial endpoint, intend to apply for breakthrough designation following the initial efficacy interim analysis.
+We expect to complete enrollment by the end of 2023, have final response assessment data including duration of response in all patients from the ENVASARC trial in 2024, and, assuming positive data, to submit a biologics license application (BLA) to the FDA seeking accelerated approval in 2024.
 At any time that we reach nine responses in each cohort and meet the endpoint, we expect to discuss the submission process with the FDA.

 In June 2021, we received orphan drug designation (ODD) for envafolimab for the treatment of soft tissue sarcoma.
 The ODD application included data demonstrating that two of five patients with alveolar soft parts sarcoma (ASPS) treated with envafolimab in Phase 1 trials conducted by 3D Medicines and Alphamab demonstrated partial responses (PR), each with a duration of response greater than six months.
-In June and August 2021, the IDMC recommended that the ENVASARC trial proceed as planned following the review of safety data from the more than 20 patients enrolled in the trial at that time.

-In November 2021, we announced that our partners 3D Medicines and Alphamab had received marketing authorization for envafolimab from the Chinese National Medical Products Association (NMPA) in the indication of microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) cancer.
+In November 2021, we announced that our partners 3D Medicines and Alphamab had received marketing authorization for envafolimab from the Chinese National Medical Products Association in the indication of microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) cancer.

-Our other clinical stage oncology product candidates include YH001, which is a monospecific investigational CTLA-4 antibody, that we licensed from Eucure (Beijing) Biopharma Co., Ltd. (Eucure) and Biocytogen Pharmaceuticals (Beijing) Co., Ltd. (Biocytogen) in October 2021, TRC102, which is a small molecule that has been studied in Phase 1 and Phase 2 trials for the treatment of mesothelioma, lung cancer, glioblastoma and solid tumors, and TJ004309, which is a CD73 antibody in Phase 1 clinical development for the treatment of solid tumors, that we licensed from I-Mab Biopharma (I-Mab) in November 2018.
+Our other clinical stage oncology product candidates include YH001, which is a monospecific investigational cytotoxic T-lymphocyte-associated protein 4 (CTLA-4) antibody, that we licensed from Eucure (Beijing) Biopharma Co., Ltd. (Eucure) and Biocytogen Pharmaceuticals (Beijing) Co., Ltd. (Biocytogen) in October 2021, TRC102, which is a small molecule that has been studied in Phase 1 and Phase 2 trials for the treatment of mesothelioma, lung cancer, glioblastoma and solid tumors, and TJ004309, which is a CD73 antibody in Phase 1 clinical development for the treatment of solid tumors, that we licensed from I-Mab Biopharma (I-Mab) in November 2018.